Padua: By aeroplane

 Padua is approximately 50 km away from Venice Marco Polo Airport which is the nearest airport with regular commercial service.
-Padua is also serviced by the Verona Villafranca Airport, Treviso Airport and Bologna Guglielmo Marconi Airport.
+Padua is also served by the Verona Villafranca Airport and Treviso Airport.

 The Gino Allegri, or Aeroporto civile di Padova "Gino Allegri", is no longer served by regularly scheduled flights.
 Padua is, however, the home of one of Italy's four area control centres.

 Public transport

 Urban public transport includes public buses together with a new Translohr guided tramway (connecting Albignasego, in the south of Padua, with Pontevigodarzere in the north of the city, thanks to the new line built in 2009) and private taxis.

 The city centre is partly closed to vehicles, except for residents and permitted vehicles.
 There are some car parks surrounding the district.
 In this area, as well, there are some streets and squares restricted to pedestrian and bicycle use only.

-Padua has approximately 40 bus lines, which are served by new buses (purchased in 2008-9).
+Padua has approximately 40 bus lines, which are served by new buses (purchased in 2008–9).

 The Veneto Region is building a regional rail line (S-Bahn-like system) around the city with 15 new stations.
 Its name will be SFMR and it will reach the province of Venice.